HoussenMoshine/builder-blueprint-buildcraft/README.md

 Each blueprint folder will have the blueprint file (.bpt), a screenshot of the structure and the credits if you are not the author of the build.
 You must give a link to the author and the project as well.
 While downloading the blueprint, click on Raw because the Save as link option don't work.

+Also, prefer vanilla blocks for your building.
+And if you use mods, please provide the informations about the mod, his version and the version of Minecraft.